 Toddlers love blowing bubbles.
-You can easily make your own bubble-blowing mixture and use this easy distraction whenever you want.
+You can easily make your bubble-blowing mixture and use this easy distraction whenever possible.

-Blowing bubbles is also a good way to teach your toddler cause and effect.
+Blowing bubbles is also an excellent way to teach your toddler cause and effect.

 Let your toddler play board or card games with their siblings or invite some of their friends over.
 Do they like playing with puzzles?

 That’s amazing.
-It’s a fun and great way to boost your toddler’s brain development.
+It’s fun and great to boost your toddler’s brain development.
 They can also go outside and play some fun physical games.